SMRABooth/SMRABooth.github.io/README.md

-# STRABooth: Spatial-Temporal Representation Alignment for Customized Video Generation
+# SMRABooth: Subject and Motion Representation Alignment for Customized Video Generation